amidaware/trmm-docs/docs/install_agent.md

 To install:<br/>
 1. Go to rmm.yourdomain.com and login.<br/>
-2. Click on Agents > Install Agent<br/>
+2. Click on Agents > Install Agent.<br/>
 3. Choose the Client, Site, Server or Workstation and Architecture (change expiry if required) as well as Linux.<br/>
 4. Click Download.<br/>
-5. If downloaded on the Linux machine you want to add as an agent (otherwise copy to machine using WinSCP or similar) open terminal <br/>
+5. If downloaded on the Linux machine you want to add as an agent (otherwise copy to machine using WinSCP or similar) open terminal. <br/>
-6. cd to the folder you have downloaded the script to<br/>
+6. cd to the folder you have downloaded the script to.<br/>
 7. Run `chmod +x rmm-clientname-sitename-type.sh`<br/>
 8. Run `sudo ./rmm-clientname-sitename-type.sh` and wait for script to complete.<br/>